Lead Teacher, Adriana Klassen

 Full-Time Assistant, Patrice Battiste

 Patrice was born in New Orleans and absolutely loves it here.
 She grew up with her father, two sisters, and a brother.
 Her mother died from cancer when Patrice was 13.
-She was blessed years later with two beautiful children to take the pain away from losing her.
-Her son Tyren is 10, and her daughter Destiny is 3.
+She was blessed years later with three beautiful children to take the pain away from losing her.
+Her son Tyren is 13, her daughter Destiny is 6, and son Clarence is 2.
 She proudly attended L. E. Rabouin Career Magnet, majoring in Nursing for her high school, graduating in 2002.
 She has completed her Child Development Associate as well.
-Patrice has worked happily at Abeona House for the past year.
-Before working at Abeona, she worked for other centers, gaining an impressive amount of experience.
+Patrice has worked happily at Abeona House since 2013.
+Before working at Abeona, she worked for other centers gaining an impressive amount of experience.
 She loves her career path and sees herself doing nothing else but working with children.
 She chose to work with children because it is a fun way to learn about them and help them at the same time.
 “I absolutely love the feeling I get when I am the one who teaches them something new.
 Kids give me a sense of pride and accomplishment.”
 Patrice loves to laugh, and she is an excellent cook (as Abeona potluck attendees can attest to).

 Part-Time Assistant Teacher, Carmen Lasagna